GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

         :ref:`appendix <drpkg>`.
     recipename
         A ``str`` indicating the recipe to use for processing.
 This will override the mapping in part or in whole.
-The default is "default".
+The default is "_default".
-        A recipe library should have a module attribute ``default`` that is assigned the name of the default function (recipe) to run if that library is selected.
+        A recipe library should have a module attribute ``_default`` that is assigned the name of the default function (recipe) to run if that library is selected.
 This guarantees that if a library is selected there will always be a recipe matching ``recipename`` to run.